rfranks/ai-chat-ehr/docs/architecture.md

 Resolved requests are wrapped in a `_ChainExecutionContext` that captures the chosen language model, provider metadata, fetched patient context, resolved variables, and the ordered prompt steps that will be executed.
-Prompt selectors are normalised via the prompt catalog client: raw strings become temporary prompts, `ChatPromptKey` enums fetch catalog entries, and missing prompts raise a `PromptNotFoundError`.
+Prompt selectors are normalized via the prompt catalog client: raw strings become temporary prompts, `ChatPromptKey` enums fetch catalog entries, and missing prompts raise a `PromptNotFoundError`.